Quantum thermal machine regimes in the transverse-field Ising model: Formalism

-with $Z_{ T}=\operatorname{Tr}e^{-\frac{H}{k_B T} }$ the partition function at temperature $T$.
 In general, the thermal machine regime is determined by how energy levels respond to changes in $h$ and the number of energy levels contributing (i.e.\ temperature).
 To simplify our initial analysis, we consider an infinitesimal work stroke $\delta h=h_H-h_C$.
 For $\delta h\rightarrow 0$, Eq.~\eqref{W1} simplifies to